pglombardo/PasswordPusher/README.md

     sudo apt-get install sqlite3 ruby-sqlite3 libsqlite3-ruby libsqlite3-dev

+## API

+You can generate passwords through an API, if you want to automate creation, it is done by hitting the password action with a POST-request.
+In the development environment you can use this address: http://127.0.0.1:3000/passwords.json

+And you will have to send these POST variables:

+    password[payload]: test
+    password[expire_after_days]: 60
+    password[expire_after_views]: 1337

+You can test it in your browsers javascript console by going to the frontpage of Password Pusher and type:

+    $.post('http://127.0.0.1:3000/passwords.json',{ 'password[payload]': 'test', 'password[expire_after_days]': '60', 'password[expire_after_views]': '1337' }, function(data) { alert(data.url_token) } )

+Or do it with curl:

+    curl -d -X POST --data "password[payload]=payload&password[expire_after_days]=60&password[expire_after_views]=1337" http://127.0.0.1:3000/passwords.json

 ## Other Information

 ### To change the front page default values (days and views expiration)